andrew-somerset/andrew-somerset/README.md

 Researching, prototyping, and shipping products at the intersection of intelligence, optimization, and software.

 #### Hey, I'm Andrew.
-#### Always happy to discuss startups, AI, research, sports, or ambitious ideas.
+#### Always happy to discuss startups, AI/ML, agents, research, sports, or ambitious ideas.